Mysterious Temple Ruins of Gopiballavpur in Unexplored historical places of Bengal

 There were a series of ancient temple skeletons made up of brick mortar.
-Amazingly, in most of them, there were no deities except a few had Shivalingas and couple of them were dedicated to Lord Krishna and Goddess Radha.
+Amazingly, in most of them, there were no deities except a few had Shivalingas and a couple of them were dedicated to Lord Krishna and Goddess Radha.

-Beside the ruins, we saw a beautiful garden named ‘Gopiballavpur Eco Park’ along the bank of Subarnarekha River.
+Besides the ruins, we saw a beautiful garden named ‘Gopiballavpur Eco Park’ along the bank of Subarnarekha River.

 Story of Gopiballavpur with Ramayana:-